dantan123/CS50/minesweeper/README.md

 # Minesweeper

-The programs allows the AI to make safe moves in minesweeper.
-It still needs work.
+Wrote an AI to play minesweeper optimally